ibilux/understanding-file-mode/README.md

+# Understanding and decoding the file mode value from stat function output

 The mode from your question corresponds to a regular file with 644 permissions (read-write for the owner and read-only for everyone else), but don’t take my word for it.